haskell/ghcup-hs/installer-dsl.md

 ## code TODO

-- emit dhall types
-- backwards compat with RC
+- test: make sure we can generate dhall and convert it back to yaml

 ## ideas